GuilhermeRego/DataLinkProtocol-RCOM-LAB1/README.md

 # Data Link Protocol over RS-232

 A project for the **Redes de Computadores** (Computer Networks) 2024-2025 course at **FEUP**, implementing a data link protocol for file transfer over RS-232 using the Stop-and-Wait protocol.
+This README is the summary of the whole project, for a complete report about this work please check the [official report](https://github.com/GuilhermeRego/RCOM-Lab1/blob/main/RCOM_REPORT_LAB1_T9_up202207041_up202207784.pdf).

 ## Overview
 ### Features